phablulo/sqlite3-pcre2/README.md

 # Sqlite3-pcre2: Regex Extension
-This is sqlite3-pcre2, an extension for sqlite3 that uses libpcre to provide the REGEXP() function.
+This is sqlite3-pcre2, an extension for sqlite3 that uses libpcre2 to provide the REGEXP() function.

 The original source code was written by Alexey Tourbin and can be found at:
 [http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git](http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git)